AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/oracle-eloqua-api.md

 ## Errors and troubleshooting {#errors-and-troubleshooting}

-When creating the destination, if you obtain an error message: `400: There was a validation error` or `400 BAD_REQUEST` as the [!DNL Oracle Eloqua] API response.
+When creating the destination, you might receive one of the following error messages: `400: There was a validation error` or `400 BAD_REQUEST`.
+This happens when you exceed the 250 custom contact fields limit, as described in the [guardrails](#guardrails) section.
+To fix this error, make sure you are not exceeding the custom contact field limit in [!DNL Oracle Eloqua].
 ![Platform UI screenshot showing error.](../../assets/catalog/email-marketing/oracle-eloqua-api/error.png)

-To fix this error, verify that the custom contact field count in [!DNL Oracle Eloqua] is within the 250 custom contact fields limit as outlined in the [guardrails](#guardrails) section.

 Refer to the [[!DNL Oracle Eloqua] HTTP status codes](https://docs.oracle.com/en/cloud/saas/marketing/eloqua-rest-api/APIRequests_HTTPStatusCodes.html) and [[!DNL Oracle Eloqua] Validation errors](https://docs.oracle.com/en/cloud/saas/marketing/eloqua-rest-api/APIRequests_HTTPValidationErrors.html) pages for a comprehensive list of status and error codes with explanations.